Evolinox/SpookBot/README.md

 Create a verification embed for new Members
 Integrated Ollama AI (Requires Local Server)
 Get a Timetable for a Trainstation (Germany only)
+Set Birthdays and get a reminder for them in a specifiable Channel

 ## Setup
 > [!IMPORTANT]